 What Is Beet Pulp?

-Beet pulp is what is left of a sugar beet after it has been pressed to remove the moisture.
+Beet pulp is what is left of a sugar beet after it has been pressed to remove the sugar.
 The resulting liquid is processed to make sugar, and the leftover pulp is shredded or pelleted and used for livestock and is an ingredient in cat and dog food.
 Sugar beets don't look like the common garden beet, but like very large, lumpy white radishes.
-Beet pulp for horses is sometimes mixed with molasses so it tastes better.
-Triple Crown Feeds, manufacturers of horse feeds, explains in depth, what... beet pulp is and why it can be a good addition to a horse's diet.
+Beet pulp for horses is sometimes mixed with molasses, so it tastes better.
+Triple Crown Feeds, manufacturers of horse feeds, explains in-depth, what beet pulp is and why it can be a good addition to a horse's diet.